Saxon genitive in English.

 The car [adjective] door [noun] (not, the car's door).

-This structure is also used to say what type of thing an object is.
-This is not really a possessive relationship.
-Here, we do not use the definite article the:
+This structure is also used to say what type an object or a person is.
+This is not really a possessive relationship:

 Genitive with the preposition "of".